elkomy13/Potato_classification/README.md

 # Potato Disease Classification

-A machine learning application for classifying potato plant diseases using TensorFlow, FastAPI, and React.
+A machine learning application for classifying potato plant diseases using TensorFlow, FastAPI, React Native, React JS, and Google Cloud for deployment.

 ## Table of Contents